 The applicant of the protocol or the faculty advisor (if the applicant is a student) must complete and submit reports in a timely manner.
 Refer to the Dates and Deadlines page for more information.
 Refer to the Dates & Deadlines page for more information.

 Other IRB Actions

 Denial of Exemption:

 A protocol may be denied approval due to either noncompliance or the proposed study may not qualify the exemption status.
-In both cases, the Office of Compliance will make every effort to help the researchers to address the compliance concerns.
+In both cases, the Office of Research Compliance will make every effort to help the researchers to address the compliance concerns.
 In rare instances, where the proposed study could not be achieved under the exemption criteria, the researcher will be asked to resubmit a fresh application to be reviewed under either expedited or full committee mechanism.

 Refer to Expedited:

 As explained above, a study may not qualify for IRB exemption and it will have to be reviewed by one of the more stringent classifications.

 All IRB decisions are final and may not be changed under most circumstances.
 A researcher may nonetheless appeal a decision by making a written request with proper justification to the Chair of IRB (Click here for a list of current IRB members).
 The decision of the IRB Chair is final and cannot be appealed and there are no exceptions.
 The researchers MUST NOT INVOLVE OTHER UNIVERSITY OFFICIALS.
 Be advised that involving MTSU Administration or ranking officials to influence an IRB approval process is a violation of University's Federal-Wide Assurance and PHS policies governing human subject research.
 In contrast however, an authorized Institutional Official reserves the right to cancel a protocol that has been previously approved by the IRB.